 One of the things that investors should read in the fine print of scheme-related documents is about the exit load.
 In this article, we’ll understand what is exit load in mutual funds and the reason why it is charged.
-Then, we’ll see how to calculate the exit load on lumpsum and SIP investments and know the charges for different types of schemes.
+Then, we’ll see how to calculate the exit load in mutual fund and SIP investments and know the charges for different types of schemes.
 Keep reading to find out!

 What is exit load?